What is a Dead Coin?

 In recent times, dead coins have been becoming increasingly prevalent in the crypto world.
 In fact, there are over 1700 dead crypto coins.
 But what exactly are they?
 And how can you spot them?

-This article explains what they are and how to identify them.
+This article explains what dead coins are and how to identify them.

 What are Dead Coins in Crypto?

-Dead coins in the cryptocurrency world refer to digital currencies that are no longer actively traded or supported.
-They may have become obsolete, scam projects, or lost value over time
+Dead coins in cryptocurrency refer to digital currencies that are no longer actively traded or supported.
+They may have become obsolete, scam projects, or lost value over time.

 How do You Identify a Dead Coin?

-A coin is considered "dead" if, in the past three months, its trading value is consistently below $1000.
-Moreover, when a cryptocurrency's official website is no longer accessible, it is also categorised as dead.
+A coin is considered "dead" if its trading value is consistently below $1000 in the past three months.
+Moreover, when a cryptocurrency's official website is no longer accessible, it is also considered dead.

-As we mentioned earlier, there are more than 1700 dead crypto coins, and this number continues to grow as new cryptocurrencies enter the market.
+As we mentioned earlier, there are more than 1700 dead crypto coins, which continues to grow as new cryptocurrencies enter the market.

 Dead coins have several distinct characteristics that serve as signs they are either dead or dying, and here are some of these signs: